 Q: What are some academic requirements while at COSMOS?

-A: Each COSMOS cluster requires different academic prerequisites as well as different amounts of research.
-Students should carefully review each Cluster's description prior to applying in order to determine the best fit for their educational experience.
+A: Each COSMOS cluster requires different academic prerequisites and different amounts of research.
+Students should carefully review each Cluster's description before applying to determine the best fit for their educational experience.

 Q: How many students will attend the program at UC Davis?